ooni/ooni.org/content/post/ooni-in-2018.md

 Below we list some of the exciting new software projects we expect to launch in 2019!

-## Revamped OONI Probe mobile apps
+## Revamped OONI Probe mobile app

-Earlier this week, we launched a new and improved version of the OONI Probe mobile apps!
+Earlier this week, we [launched a revamped version of the OONI Probe mobile app](https://ooni.io/post/revamped-ooni-probe-mobile-app/)!

-Since “a picture is worth a thousand words”, here’s a comparison of the old vs. new apps:
+Since “a picture is worth a thousand words”, here’s a comparison of the old vs. new app:

 ![OONI Probe Mobile: Old vs. New](/post/ooni-2018/ooni-app-comparison.png)

-We spent most of 2018 revamping the OONI Probe mobile apps to improve their usability and include new features.
+We spent most of 2018 revamping the OONI Probe mobile app to improve its usability and include new features.

-Ever since we [first launched the OONI Probe mobile apps](https://ooni.torproject.org/post/ooni-mobile-app/) (back in February 2017), we have been collecting community feedback on an ongoing basis (through monthly community meetings, workshops, daily interactions with partners, etc).
+Ever since we [first launched the OONI Probe mobile app](https://ooni.torproject.org/post/ooni-mobile-app/) (back in February 2017), we have been collecting community feedback on an ongoing basis (through monthly community meetings, workshops, daily interactions with partners, etc).
 To collect community feedback in a more structured